 '''

-coll 1 MULTISET UNION [ALL | DISTINCT] coll 2
+coll 1 MULTISET UNION [ ALL | DISTINCT | UNIQUE ] coll 2

 '''

-coll_1 and coll_2 specify the names of the collections to combine.
+Where coll 1 and coll 2 specify the names of the collections to combine.

-Include the ALL keyword to specify that duplicate elements (elements that are present in both coll_1 and coll_2) should be represented in the result, once for each time they are present in the original collections.
+Include the ALL keyword to specify that duplicate elements (elements that are present in both $coll_1$ and $coll_2$) should be represented in the result, once for each time they are present in the original collections.
 This is the default behavior of MULTISET UNION.

-Include the DISTINCT keyword to specify that duplicate elements should be included in the result only once.
+Include the DISTINCT or UNIQUE keyword to specify that duplicate elements should be included in the result only once.
+The DISTINCT and UNIQUE keywords are synonymous.

-The following example demonstrates using the MULTISET UNION operator to combine two collections (collection_1 and collection_2) into a third collection (collection_3):
+The following example demonstrates using the MULTISET UNION operator to combine two collections (collection_1 and collection_2) into a third collection (collection 3):

 The resulting collection includes one entry for each element in collection_1 and collection_2.
-If the DISTINCT keyword is used, the results are the following:
+If the DISTINCT keyword is used, the results are as follows: